routegy/routegy-docs/app/docs/reference/patterns.md

 Routegy requires all pattern schemas to be objects with individual data fields defined as their [properties](http://json-schema.org/understanding-json-schema/reference/object.html#properties).
 A pattern descriptor needs to match that hierarchy, with additional attributes like labels defined in corresponding properties.

-Below is an example of a simple pattern that countains an object schema with two string properties - first_name and last_name.
+Below is an example of a simple pattern that contains an object schema with two string properties - first_name and last_name.
 By default, string schemas are rendered as basic text inputs.
 In this example, pattern descriptor is used to define the order of inputs to render, and to set their labels as 'First name' and 'Last name' respectively.

 ```yaml
 schema: